o1-labs/proof-systems/book/src/specs/kimchi.md

 1. Ensure we have room in the witness for the zero-knowledge rows.
    We currently expect the witness not to be of the same length as the domain, but instead be of the length of the (smaller) circuit.
-   If we cannot add `ZK_ROWS` rows to the columns of the witness before reaching the size of the domain, abort.
+   If we cannot add `zk_rows` rows to the columns of the witness before reaching the size of the domain, abort.
 1. Pad the witness columns with Zero gates to make them the same length as the domain.
-   Then, randomize the last `ZK_ROWS` of each columns.
+   Then, randomize the last `zk_rows` of each columns.
 1. Setup the Fq-Sponge.
 1. Absorb the digest of the VerifierIndex.
 1. Absorb the commitments of the previous challenges with the Fq-sponge.